ivanhawkes/ivanhawkes.github.io/content/recipe/indian/murghi-korma.md

 * Add the water to smooth out the paste.

-* Add the chicken, simmer till done.
+* Add the chicken, cover and simmer till done.

 # Optional method